What are some ways to help heal chronic pain?

 Other medical treatments your healthcare provider may have you try include:

-• Transcutaneous electrical nerve stimulation (TENS): This procedure delivers small shocks through patches on your skin.
+• This procedure delivers small shocks through patches on your skin.
 The electrical impulses can relieve pain.

-• Nerve blocks: For this treatment, your healthcare provider injects an anesthetic near the site of your pain to reduce feeling in the area.
-Nerve blocks can also sometimes provide diagnostic information and locate the source of your pain.
+• For this treatment, your healthcare provider injects an anesthetic near the site of your pain to reduce feeling in the area.

-• Are there side effects or complications of medical treatment for chronic pain?
-Medications used in moderation can have beneficial effects but it is not a best option for chronic use since it can have serious side effects.
+Medications used in moderation can be beneficial, but they are not the best option for chronic use since they can have serious side effects.

 What are the possible side effects of treating chronic pain with just meds?